tkschuler/NationalParkDataVisualization/README.md

 ### Prerequisites

 The following libraries will need to be installed.
-Many of the libraries are available in Anaconda
+Many of the libraries are available in Anaconda:

 ```
 Pandas